 - Nice Job Fixing It, Villain: Nightmare Moon unwittingly puts all six of the Mane Cast in situations which test and ultimately prove their worthiness as bearers of the Elements of Harmony.

 - Nice Job Guiding Us, Hero: Nightmare Moon allows the group to discover the location of the Elements Of Harmony for her by waiting and watching outside their window.

-- Ocular Gushers: Pinkie Pie is so touched by the reunion of Celestia and Luna, she briefly does this.
-The scene she did this in is even the trope picture.
+- Ocular Gushers: Pinkie Pie is so touched by the reunion of Celestia and Luna that she briefly does this.

 - Plot Tailored to the Party: Seen during the adventure through the Everfree Forest with each of Twilight's new self-proclaimed friends demonstrating an important virtue of theirs.

 - Police Are Useless: A couple Royal Guards try to stop Nightmare Moon and get blasted with lightning for their trouble.